sakthivel-arumugam/LowCode-NoCode-Integration/Sequence Diagram/Sequence Diagram_AIWorkflow_PPWorkflow(Screening).md

    - Provides document data based on the metadata.

 4. **Widgets (Document Processing Pipeline)**:
-   - Processes the document using various tools like Blurr, Model Workers, and Templates.
+   - Processes the document using various tools like Workers, and Templates.

 5. **Azure Storage**:
    - Stores document extractions and screening responses.